IrinaShcherbakova/Leetcode-Python/README.md

 # Codewars_Python
-solved kata's in Python in website Codewars solved problems from Leetcode
+solved problems in Python from Leetcode mainly